raf181/NetScout-Pi/app/plugins/README.md

 NetScout-Go uses a modular plugin system where each plugin is contained in its own directory with configuration and implementation files.
 This makes it easy to add, remove, or update plugins independently.

+The Plugin Built on the Go programming language can be compiled into the same binary as the server, allowing for easy deployment on to remote devices like Raspberry Pi.
+The plugin system is designed to be flexible and extensible, allowing developers to create custom network diagnostic tools.

 ## Plugin Structure

 Each plugin resides in its own directory under `app/plugins/plugins/`.
 For example: